Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/11_Forces_and_Newtons_Laws.md

-# Forces And Newtons Laws
+# Forces and Newtons Laws

 ## Learning Objectives
 - Explain the fundamental ideas behind Forces And Newtons Laws as set out in the CIE syllabus.